tfrank11/MacDesktopRenderer/readme.md

 This will convert any gif to arrays of 0s and 1s.
 For the color threshold, you generally want something from 100-200.

+Disclaimer: this part was made entirely with chatGPT

 ```
 pnpm gif-to-arrays <path/to/gif> <width> <height> <color threshold>
 ```